National Board of Chiropractic Examiners

 NBCE exams offer assurance to the general public that, regardless of where a chiropractor went to school or was licensed, he or she has demonstrated a baseline of knowledge as well as ability in diagnosis, diagnostic imaging, principles of chiropractic, associated clinical sciences and chiropractic practice.

-The NBCE offers exams in the areas basic sciences (Part I), clinical sciences (Part II), clinical competency (Part III), and a practical skills exam (Part IV).
+The NBCE offers exams in the areas of; Basic Sciences – Part I, Clinical Sciences – Part II, Clinical Competency – Part III, Practical Skills – Part IV, and Physiotherapy – PHT.
 Licensing agencies that regulate the practice of chiropractic use NBCE exam scores in their evaluation of candidates for licensure.